isomerpages/moe-fuhuapri/_general-information/Resource for Parents/WE STories 2023.md

 ##### **WE STories – Getting to Know West Zone Secondary Schools**

-Dear Parents/Guardians,
+Dear P6  Parents/Guardians,

-Congratulations on your child/ward’s completion of PSLE!
 Your child/ward is now on the cusp of a new education milestone.
 There are many new learning experiences that await them in secondary school.
 To enable you to guide your child/ward towards choosing schools that can cater to his/her interests and strengths, the secondary schools in the West Zone have put together WE STories.